Are you really traveling all around the world?

 How long are you going to travel for?

 We don’t know.
 We had always budgeted and planned for one full year of travel.
-We decided that we would be flexible with that plan and possibly even end our trip short if we got a few months into the journey and decided that the nomadic life was not for us after all.
+We decided that we would be flexible with that plan and possibly even cut our trip short if we got a few months into the journey and decided that the nomadic life was not for us.
 We were also ready for the possibility that we could be blowing through funds too quickly and decide to call it quits.

 Instead, it was exactly the opposite.
-When nearing the one year mark, our budget was holding up way better than we ever expected and we were having a blast pursuing our dream.
+When nearing the one year mark, our budget was holding up way better than we ever expected, we were having a blast pursuing our dream, and began working online during our adventure.
 So we decided that there was a lot more of this wacky world we’d love to explore.
 Hence we extended our grand world tour for a second year.

 Locations, Locations, Locations